EgorShakirovDP1-1/tshirts/README.md

 Add a gallery view to showcase user drawings and their associated things.

 Drawing Tools Expansion:
-Add shapes, text input, and different brush styles.
+Add shapes, text input, and different brush styles, object selection and parameter changing .